motioneye-project/motioneyeos/board/cubietech/cubieboard/readme.txt

 How to build it
 ---------------

-You need to use the cubieboard_defconfig, to do so:
+You need to use the cubieboard_defconfig or cubieboard2_defconfig, to do so:
  * make cubieboard_defconfig
+or
+ * make cubieboard2_defconfig

 And to compile:
  * make